Trauma & Post Traumatic Stress Disorder (PTSD)

 Practitioners can:

-• Assess psychosocial risk factors that are associated with maltreatment, such as parental depression, stress, substance use, and family violence.
-Link caregivers to appropriate support services (www.findhelp.org).
+• Assess psychosocial risk factors that are associated with maltreatment, such as parental depression, stress, substance use, and family violence

-• Assess social determinants of health (SDOH) including economic stability, education, access to health care, neighborhood, and home environment, as well as social context, all of which can impact one’s quality of life.
-Link caregivers to appropriate support services (www.findhelp.org).
+• Assess social determinants of health including economic stability, education, access to health care, neighborhood, home environment, and social context

-• Provide education on the consistent use of healthy parenting skills.
-Establishing regular routines, setting appropriate limits, and engaging in positive parent–child interactions, such as reading together or talking about what happened during the day at school.
+• Offer education on the consistent use of healthy parenting skills such as establishing regular routines, setting appropriate limits, and engaging in positive parent-child interactions, like reading together or talking about what happened during the day at school.

 Screening and Assessment